-17.1 With the exception of the Melges 32 and Melges 24 classes, a boat's series score will be the total of her race scores without exclusion.
-For the Melges 32 and Melges 24 classes, a boat's worst score will be excluded from her series score if six or more races have been completed subject to rule 90.3(b).

-17.2 Handicap scoring will be performed as follows:

-17.2.1 PHRF classes will be scored using the handicaps provided by the Event PHRF Consortium.
-The actual course distances will be used.

-17.2.2 IRC Classes will be scored using IRC Time Correction Factor using time on time scoring.

-17.2.3 The Multihull class will be scored using .handicaps provided by the Key West Multihull Consortium with a Time on Time (TOT) formula.
+- 17.1 With the exception of the Melges 32, Melges 24, and J/70 classes, a boat's series score will be the total of her race scores without exclusion.
+For the Melges 32, Melges 24, and J/70 classes, a boat's worst score will be excluded from her series score if six or more races have been completed subject to RRS 90.3(b). - 17.2 Handicap scoring will be as follows: - 17.2.1 PHRF classes will be scored using the handicaps provided by the Event PHRF Consortium using time on time scoring. - 17.2.2 IRC Classes will be scored using IRC Time Correction Factor using time on time scoring. - 17.2.3 The High Performance Handicap Subclass (HPR) will be scored using handicaps provided by the current High Performance Rule using time-on-time scoring.